acgrissom/2016-ml-course/assignments/week2.md

 Week 2 Homework
 --
-Due Tuesday, September 6 (Lue to labor Day).
+Due Tuesday, September 6 (Due to Labor Day).

 While you'll get an extra day for this assignment, I don't recommend taking it, because you will have both (1) a programming assignment due and (2) another assignment due for that week.